kevinfales/Yum/README.md

 # Supported Devices

-Yum is currently only supported for *Garmin Venu 2 Plus*.
+Yum is currently only supported for *Garmin Venu 2 Plus* and *Garmin Venu 4*.

 # How to install